h1sib/h1sib/README.md

 🧠 About Me

 I'm a beginner developer on the path to becoming an engineer.
-Right now, I'm focused on learning the fundamentals — Python, C++, and web development.
+Right now, I'm focused on learning the fundamentals — C,Python, C++,Rust and web development.

 I like building things, solving problems, and turning ideas into real projects.